LuyandaSikithi/TheBusyShop/README.md

 # TheBusyShop

-I don't have provisioning profiles for archiving the app.
+I don't have a paid developer account for archiving the app, please run it using XCode.